Irwin “Ike” Belk, namesake of University of Lynchburg’s Belk Observatory, died February 24 at age 95.

 Belk was a North Carolina businessman, lawmaker, and philanthropist who supported causes in education, athletics, and the arts at numerous schools.
-His relationship with began Lynchburg College began in 2005, when he made a gift to support upgrades to the track at Shellenberger Field.
+His relationship with began University of Lynchburg began in 2005, when he made a gift to support upgrades to the track at Shellenberger Field.
 That gift enabled the College to attract more track athletes and also host NCAA track meets.

 Belk’s gifts also supported the construction of Belk Observatory at the Claytor Nature Study Center.
 His philanthropy has resulted in unique research opportunities for both faculty and students and allowed the College to host public astronomy events.